Nutritional benefits of chickpeas microgreens

 Chickpeas are popular in Indian cuisine, so they are useful to have around for anyone who is cooking a curry.
 They can also be added to hummus to make an excellent accompaniment to a Greek salad.

-Chickpeas are especially useful for anyone who is vegetarian as they can be added to many areas of diet.
+Chickpeas are especially useful for anyone who is vegetarian.
 They can be included in a vegetarian burger mix and added to a warm soup to eat when the weather is cold.